 Elyse de Valle

 My study at Monash has certainly been an asset to my career progression.
-The staff I was lucky enough to work with were the key influences; the technicians, administration staff, professors, lecturers, mentors and tutors all assisted granting the opportunities I have had during and post studying at Monash, by way of education, inspiration, support, networking and inevitable therapeutic conversations.
+The staff I was lucky enough to work with were the key influences.
+The technicians, administration staff, professors, lecturers, mentors and tutors all assisted in granting me opportunities during and post-studying at Monash, by way of education, inspiration, support, networking and, inevitably, therapeutic conversations.

-Monash has many opportunities that are not compulsory to your course completion that have been advantageous to my professional pursuits, including travel opportunities, leading to further study and residencies for myself and a multitude of forums, library information sessions, exhibitions and lectures that are on regular occurrence.
+Monash has many opportunities that are not compulsory to your course completion that have been advantageous to my professional pursuits, including travel opportunities, leading to further study and residencies for myself.
+There are a multitude of forums, library information sessions, exhibitions and lectures that are on regular occurrence.